 All the awarding bodies make it clear that:

 - the official examination sessions must be run under strictly fair conditions, with no form of deception.
 This rule includes any form of communication between students during an examination, as well as any other practice that could conceivably be seen as an attempt to deceive.

-- anybody attempting unfair practices can expect cancellation of examination entries and possible exclusion from GCSE/AS and A2 level examinations for a period of up to five years.
+- anybody attempting unfair practices can expect cancellation of examination entries and possible exclusion from GCSE / A Level examinations for a period of up to five years.

-Must be placed at the top of your exam desk for the duration of an exam.
+These must be placed on top of your exam desk for the duration of each exam.
 Clocks in the exam room will show the official time being used for the exam.

 Word of Advice:

-Remember to have something to eat and drink before taking your examinations, especially on hot days, when we do experience a number of students who become dehydrated and are unable to complete their exams due to a lack of fluid intake.
-A banana eaten half an hour before the start of an exam can boost your concentration levels.
+Remember to have something to eat and drink before taking your examinations, especially on hot days when we experience a number of students who become dehydrated and are unable to complete their exams due to a lack of fluid intake.
+A banana, eaten half an hour before the start of an exam, can boost your concentration levels.

-On your results could indicate that you were absent, withdrawn from your unit or transferred to another centre.
+Any X mark on your results could indicate that you were absent, withdrawn from a paper or transferred to another centre.

-In accordance with the penalty recommendations in the JCQ document Suspected Malpractice in Examinations and Assessments; the award of a zero mark is awarded for the unit in question, when a student is suspected of Malpractice.
+In accordance with the penalty recommendations in the JCQ document Suspected Malpractice in Examinations and Assessments, a zero mark is awarded for the paper in question when a student is suspected of Malpractice.